-That was the case for SJPR Accountants’ client when they learned in December 2020 that the property next door to their premises was up for sale.
-The company, which owns a specialist grocery and butcher’s shop, had been looking to expand and this offered the perfect next step.
+That was the case for our borrowers when they learned that the property next door to their premises was up for sale – they own a specialist grocery and butcher’s shop and had been looking to expand so this opportunity offered the perfect next step.

 With an April deadline, they had to act fast.
 In the midst of a pandemic, and at the height of a property market frenzy caused by the stamp duty holiday, this was no easy task.

 Then there were the challenges of navigating strict government regulation around residence, as SJPR specialises in working with Brazilian and Portuguese clients in London.

 But by working with ourselves, Capitalise and SJPR we were able to secure a commercial bridging loan of £265,000 for 12 months, allowing our borrower to purchase the property, move in and get their new plans underway.